Bianc Amorim wanted to explore and promote Brazilian cultural heritage. He had no idea just how much he would find.

 Bianc has continued producing events highlighting the quilombola, including exhibitions of the abayomi dolls and other quilombola crafts.
 In 2019, photographer Luiz Maia attended one of the events and took portraits of the quilombola in attendance for a planned exhibition.

-The photographs will be displayed on a large scale in a gallery exhibition, to be presented at the State Assembly in Belo Horizonte on Idealist Day, 3/3.
-Exhibiting to Belo Horizonte’s population of more than 1.4 million will give Quilombo at Cachoeira dos Forros a new platform from which to share their stories and their culture.
+The photographs were displayed on a large scale in a gallery exhibition, presented at the State Assembly in Belo Horizonte on Idealist Day, 3/3, 2020, exhibiting to Belo Horizonte’s population of more than 1.4 million and giving Quilombo at Cachoeira dos Forros a new platform from which to share their stories and their culture.

 When asked about his future plans with the quilombola, Bianc’s answer is simple.
 “I am very focused on making this project sustainable,” he says.
 “My goal is that the people from the quilombo be proud of their origins, that we all learn more about them, and that the quilombola become self-sustaining.”